hyoo-ru/mam_mol/wire/README.md

 const store = new Store()

 store.title()                  // getter, returns ''
-store.title( 'Buy some milk' ) // setter, sets and returns 'Buy some milk' store.title()                  // getter, returns 'Buy some milk'
+store.title( 'Buy some milk' ) // getter-setter, sets and returns 'Buy some milk' store.title()                  // getter, returns 'Buy some milk'
 ```

-The decorator **memoizes** what's been returned from the method so when someone uses it as getter the method itself is not called and instead the memoized value is returned.
+The decorator **memoizes** what's been returned from the method so when someone uses it as a **getter** the method itself is not called and instead the memoized value is returned.

 **Channels** either:
   - **store** values